-Several (post-)Socialist governments established new state awards in the past years, which all carry the name ‘Order of Friendship’.
+Several (post-)socialist governments have established new state awards which all carry the name ‘Order of Friendship’.
 The term ‘friendship’ here is genealogically related to the Stalinist concept of ‘friendship of peoples’.
-Western political theories, on the other hand, have largely abandoned this appellation in international relations.
-The burgeoning of ‘friendship orders’ is culturally contingent on a collectivist mindset, while the general popularity of state awards can be attributed to the increasing attention governments pay to public diplomacy.
+Western political theories have largely abandoned the use of 'friendship' in international relations.
+The burgeoning of Friendship Orders in (post-)socialist countries is culturally contingent on a collectivist mindset, while the general popularity of state awards can be attributed to the increasing attention governments pay to public diplomacy.

 Deep intimacy between states is today called a 'strategic partnership', whereas political entities that fight each other are 'warring parties', or even 'enemies'.
 But can an interstate 'friendship' exist, too?

 That term was propelled back into international politics when Rex Tillerson, the new U.S. Secretary of State and former CEO of ExxonMobile, was reported to have received the Russian Order of Friendship in 2013.
 That state award was founded in 1994 as a replacement for the Soviet Order of Friendship of Peoples (est. in 1974).
 This latter honor, in turn, can trace its lineage back to East Germany’s Star of Friendship of Peoples (1959) and to the Chinese Friendship Award (1955).

 A Genealogy of ‘Friendship’ Pivoting Around Stalin